-India's rail system, entirely government-owned and operated by the Ministry of Railways, has 126,366 kilometres of total track over a 67,956-kilometre route and is the fourth largest network in the world after the US, Russia and China.
-With a total workforce of 1.254 million people, it is the world's eighth largest employer.
-Indian Railways runs more than 13,000 passenger trains daily, on both long-distance and suburban routes, from 7,325 stations across the country.
-Measured by the distance travelled each year by passengers it is the world's second most heavily used system, with 1,051 billion passenger-kilometres travelled per year.
-India's railway carried 8.086 billion passengers in 2019 - 20, down 4.2% on the year prior.
+India's rail system, entirely governmentowned and operated by the Ministry of Railways, has 123,542 kilometres of total track over a 67,368-kilometre route and is the fourth largest network in the world after the US, Russia and China.
+With a total workforce of 1.227 million people, it is the world's eighth largest employer.
+Indian Railways runs more than 13,000 passenger trains daily, on both long-distance and suburban routes, from 7,349 stations across the country.
+Measured by the distance travelled each year by passengers it is the world's most heavily used system, with 8.439 billion passenger journeys.
 In additional to the national rail network, there are 13 rapid transit metro systems in India.
 The first of these opened in Kolkata in 1984, whilst the newest opened in Nagpur in 2019.
 The Delhi Metro is the largest in the country.
-With a total length of 347 kilometres and 229 stations, it is now the world's 11th longest metro system and 22nd largest by passenger usage although the number of daily passengers has decreased significantly since the emergence of COVID-19, falling 82.5% to approximately 1 million passengers per day.
-In an attempt to combat both pollution and congestion, the National Capital Region Planning Board (NCRPB) has identified eight Regional Rapid Transit System (RRTS) corridors, connecting various important towns in the NCR with high speed, mass commuter rail-based transit systems.
-The Delhi-Meerut corridor received government approval in 2019 and is scheduled for completion in 2025.
+With a total length of 347 kilometres and 229 stations, it is now the world's 11th longest metro system and 22nd largest by passenger usage.

-According to the Ministry of Roads, Transport & Highways, the total road-network is 6,215,797km; the second largest in the world although this total includes many narrow and unpaved roads.
-The country's road network has increased at a CAGR of 4.2% since 1951.
-The length of national highways in India increased from 70,934km in 2010-11 to 126,350km in 2017-18.
-At 1.89 km of roads per square kilometre of land, the quantitative density of India's road network is roughly equal to Germany; higher than that of Japan (0.91) and the United States (0.68), and far higher than that of China (0.49), Brazil (0.19) or Russia (0.09).
+According to the Ministry of Roads, Transport & Highways, the total road-network is 5,897,671km; the second largest in the world although this total includes many narrow and unpaved roads.
+The length of national highways in India increased from 70,934km in 2010-11 to 114,158km in 2017.
+At 1.80 km of roads per square kilometre of land, the quantitative density of India's road network is roughly equal to Germany; higher than that of Japan (0.91) and the United States (0.68), and far higher than that of China (0.49), Brazil (0.19) or Russia (0.09).